Wigstan: History

 Like many Mercians of the period very little is known about Wigstan.
 He was the son of Wigmund and Ælfflæd, both the offspring of Mercian kings, Wiglaf and Ceolwulf I respectively.
 Wigmund, according to the Croyland Chronicle, died of dysentery before his father King Wiglaf, making Wigstan heir to the kingdom of Mercia.
-However, when Wiglaf died in 839, Wigstan declined the kingship preferring religious life and monastic orders instead.
+However, when Wiglaf died c.839, Wigstan declined the kingship preferring religious life and monastic orders instead.
 Beorhtwulf, possibly Wigstan's great-uncle, became king instead.
 William of Malmesbury claims that Beorhtwulf's son, Beorhtfrith, wished to marry Wigstan's widowed mother, Ælfflæd, but Wigstan forbade the union as they were too closely related.
 As revenge Beorhtfrith went to visit the young King ostensibly in peace but, when the two greeted each other, he struck Wigstan on the head with the shaft of his dagger and his servant ran him through with his sword.

+Veneration

-The site of Wigstan's martyrdom has been variously claimed to be Wistow, Leicestershire, with Wigston being the nearest town which happens to be derived from his name.
+The site of Wigstan's martyrdom has been variously claimed to be Wistanstow, Shropshire, and Wistow, Leicestershire, with Wigston being the nearest town which happens to be derived from his name.

+Wigston was one of the places where the body of St Wigstan remained overnight on the way to Repton for burial.
+A small shrine was set up to honour him, which became the site of an annual pilgrimage on the saint's feast day.
+It was replaced by a chapel in 1086, which, in turn was replaced by a church, now closed.

 Wigstan became a famous saint and Repton became a centre of pilgrimage as a result, which led Cnut the Great to move Wigstan's relics to Evesham, where the Vita Sancti Wistani was written by Dominic of Evesham, a medieval prior there.

-Hagiography

 The saint's relics were relocated to the Abbey at Evesham.
 His vita (meaning "life", a history recording reputed acts of sanctity) has been attributed to the Benedictine chronicler Dominic of Evesham, an early 12th-century Prior at Evesham.
 The edifice of the abbey (including the tomb of the four saints and many monastic buildings) were demolished during the Dissolution of the Monasteries.

 Noted Edwardian artist Margaret E.A.
-Rope was commissioned for the windows in the parish church of Wistanstow in Shropshire dedicated to the miraculous pillar of light, leading to discovery of the earthly remains of the slain martyr.
+Rope was commissioned for the windows in the parish church of Wistanstow in Shropshire dedicated depicting SS Wistan and Anne.

+St Wistan’s Way

+St Wistan’s Way is a four-mile pilgrimage starting at the medieval church of St. Wistan's in Wistow and proceeding over the Grand Union Canal to Wigston.